robinhood-suite/robinhood4/README.rst

 #########
 RobinHood
 #########
+SEBASTIENNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
 This is the 4th version of RobinHood.
 This version has a more modular approach to development.
-Although the core utilities are grouped in the same repository, they are built on a core library librobinhood__.
+Although the core utilities are grouped in q sdqs dqs dq dq sdthe same repository, they are built on a core library librobinhood__.
 Any extension can be added to this tool suite through the core library.